Watershed Protection and Restoration Fee FAQ's

 What should I do if I received a WPRF bill for a property I no longer own?

 If you are not the current owner of the property, you are not obligated to pay the WPRF.

 The WPRF assessments were sent from a list of property owners provided to Anne Arundel County by the Maryland State Department of Assessments and Taxation (SDAT).
 The error in ownership originates in their records.

-Please email DPW and we will communicate the correct change of ownership information to the SDAT.
-However, you will need to personally contact SDAT (see below) to best ensure your information is updated.
+Please submit Form 13-5 "Exempt or Incorrect Property Owner" to indicate that you are not the current property owner.
+In addition, you will need to personally contact SDAT (see below) to request the property information be updated.
 Once verified, you will not receive bills in the future.

 Anne Arundel County